dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 <!-- review I don't understand the preceding why you're talking about not possible to compute ahead of time the cases that will cause ambiguity.
 Your sample is never ambiguous.
 Can you provide two templates that are useful but do have potential ambiguities?  -->

-The order of operations inside <xref:Microsoft.AspNetCore.Builder.EndpointRoutingApplicationBuilderExtensions.UseEndpoints*> **does not** influence the behavior of routing with one exception. <xref:Microsoft.AspNetCore.Builder.ControllerEndpointRouteBuilderExtensions.MapControllerRoute*> and <xref:Microsoft.AspNetCore.Builder.MvcAreaRouteBuilderExtensions.MapAreaRoute*> automatically assign an order value to their endpoints based on the order they are invoked.
+The order of operations inside <xref:Microsoft.AspNetCore.Builder.EndpointRoutingApplicationBuilderExtensions.UseEndpoints*> doesn't influence the behavior of routing with one exception. <xref:Microsoft.AspNetCore.Builder.ControllerEndpointRouteBuilderExtensions.MapControllerRoute*> and <xref:Microsoft.AspNetCore.Builder.MvcAreaRouteBuilderExtensions.MapAreaRoute*> automatically assign an order value to their endpoints based on the order they are invoked.
 This simulates long-time behavior of controllers without the routing system providing the same guarantees as older routing implementations.

 It's possible in the legacy implementation of routing to implement routing extensbility that has a dependency on the order in which routes are processed.
 Endpoint routing in ASP.NET Core 3.0 and later: